Do Go On - 532 - Dashcon Failure

 Imagine if he was here this whole time and he'd just been quiet.

-He turned his mind.
+We turned his mind.

-Finally, he was quiet.
+Finally, it was quiet.

 That's so funny.